Every project is unique and the process of a landscape scheme may take several routes but the following steps are generally common to each project;

 Following any necessary changes to the concept, an approved design is taken through into detailed proposals to include all hard and soft landscape elements.
 Every detail of the design is carefully considered, with every element specifically selected for the individual project requirements.
 Drawings are produced in AutoCAD digital format for accuracy and compatibility with associated trades.
 This set of information forms the basis with which to seek detailed costs from reputable contractors in your area.

-It may be at this stage you take the project forward by yourself in conjunction with a preferred contractor but I can’t stress enough the importance of carefully managing the construction process and establishing good working relations with the contractor(s) to realise the intended design, many projects fail through poor execution on site.
+It may be at this stage you take the project forward by yourself in conjunction with a preferred contractor but we can’t stress enough the importance of carefully managing the construction process and establishing good working relations with the contractor(s) to realise the intended design, many projects fail through poor execution on site.